oat-sa/taohub-articles/forge/Documentation for core components/plugin.md

         }
     }

-Thanks to this object we will be able to set and get the state of the object, for exemple is it opened, displayed or closed ? these information will be helpful to do different actions for different states.
+Thanks to this object we will be able to set and get the state of the object, for example is it opened, displayed or closed ? these information will be helpful to do different actions for different states.

     var myFactory = function myFactory(container){